Best Practices for Securing Your Network from Layer 4 and

 For more information on related anti-spyware settings, see Best Practice Internet Gateway Anti-Spyware Profile.

-- For the log severity settings, use the following settings:
+- For the log severity settings, use the default settings:

 - For the policy action, set all signature sources tosinkhole.